Logo

 Yes, it’s time for another small rant…

 A client had a payroll issue two weeks ago - one that stumped me and I wanted to get some help with.
-Fortunately for me, I don’t have to go through this pain very often as experience does wonders in helping you resolve a great many things without needing to get help from partners.
+Fortunately for me, I don't have to go through this pain very often as experience does wonders in helping me resolve a great many things without needing to get help from partners.

 I have a few pet peeves when it comes to support.